Elevation (film): Plot

 Nina wants to return to her lab for her stockpile of magnesium oxide, hypothesizing that the Reaper's impenetrable scales produce magnetic defense mechanisms and if one of the bullets is laced with a magnesium mineral, it will penetrate and kill the creature through internal combustion.
 They proceed to Boulder and manage to find oxygen filters in an abandoned hospital.
-A Reaper attacks them, but Will shoots at gas canisters to stall it, giving them enough time to escape.
+A Reaper attacks them, but Will shoots at oxygen canisters to stall it, giving them enough time to escape.
 Will wants to get back to his son, but Nina convinces him to help her return to her former laboratory at the U.S. Department of Energy.
 Will learns that Nina lost her family to a Reaper attack while she was at work.
 Nina lets Will go back to his son while she researches how to kill the creatures.
 While she experiments with lacing bullets with a cobalt/magnesium mixture, a Reaper attacks her.

-Will leaves in a pickup truck, but crashes, forcing him to run to the safety line while pursued by three Reapers.
+Will leaves in a pickup truck, but crashes due to a tire blowout, forcing him to run to the safety line while pursued by three Reapers.
 The Reapers corner him, but Nina arrives just in time, her successful experiment having allowed her to kill the Reaper that attacked her in the lab, and kills the Reapers with her Co/Mg-laced bullets, causing them to explode from internal combustion upon impact.
 They realize that the Reapers are not biological, but machines built using advanced alien technology, proving Nina's theory correct.

 They return to Lost Gulch and Will reunites with Hunter.
 Nina raises a pirate flag for other nearby communities in the Rocky Mountains, signifying a Reaper has been killed.
 The communities resume radio contact and start arming themselves with Co/Mg-coated bullets to fight against the Reapers.

 Sometime later, Nina looks through a telescope with Will at her side as three greenish meteorites enter orbit.